atchai/licensetoken/README.md

 * The following environment variables set in a .env file in /app:
   * MNEMONIC  (seed mnemonic of an account where first derived address has positive balance)
   * INFURA_API (infura eth node api key)
-  * NETWORK_ID (eth network id to use - e.g.  ropsten is 3)
-  * CONTRACT_ADDRESS (address of the deployed contract, you'll get this after running truffle)
   * PORT

 ### Installation